sqweelygig/supercool-servers/about.md

-# Modelling and guiding the resource savings available by proactively over-cooling a server room.
+# A website to inform proactive cooling of server rooms with the intent of reducing resource consumption

+Inspired by "Batteries aren't the only way to store power.
+Here's another." from Technology Connections.

+Demand-side energy management is useful for opportunistic electricity grids.
+As humanity seeks to manage its impact on Earth, electricity generation from low-carbon sources such as wind and solar will increase.
+However, weather drives wind and solar power generation and is intermittent.
+There are various techniques to account for this intermittency, such as battery storage, usage shaping and alternative baselines.
+This project will focus on demand-side usage offsetting.

+The equipment within the server rooms studied generate enough heat that the room needs active cooling and does not require other heat sources.
+These thermal properties are typical of server rooms within a temperate environment.
+Cooling these rooms increases the operating expenses of a server room, whether measured in terms of currency or greenhouse gas emissions.
+By reducing these expenses, operators may achieve a more efficient server room without significant capital expense or reduction in quality.

+Thermal mass reduces the rate at which temperature changes occur and, in this context, can be used as energy storage.
+For example, when electricity is less expensive, a schedule may set the target temperature on an air-conditioner thermostat to a cooler temperature.
+As a result, the air-conditioner will draw more heat energy from the room than routine operations require, and the thermal mass will cool.
+Conversely, a schedule may set the target temperature to a warmer temperature when electricity is more expensive.
+The thermal mass, being colder than the target temperature and the rest temperature of the room, will absorb some heat energy and slow the room's warming.
+This offsetting of operation is equivalent to storing energy when power is cheap and using it when power is expensive.

+This project will create a website that can guide a technical user through gathering the data required, model the thermal characteristics of the room, compute an optimised thermostat schedule and present the forecast savings.
+The project assumes that its audience is at a technical level consistent with having some responsibility for a server room's environmental controls.

-## Brief
+## Initial Q&A

-**The problem is** to model and present the resource savings possible by setting a server room's time-programmable thermostat to a cooler temperature during hours when the electrical supply tariff is off-peak.
+**The problem is** to model, guide and present the resource savings possible by setting a server room's time-programmable thermostat to a cooler temperature during hours when the electrical supply tariff is off-peak.

 **The users are** server room operators in general and work colleagues who maintain the environment of two server rooms.